ethereum/remix-ide/docs/settings.md

 ![](images/a-settings-pub-swarm.png)

-Without putting in an address & postage stamp, you'll be using the public gateway, which may not persist you content as surely as if you put in your own info.
+Without putting in an address & postage stamp, you'll be using the public gateway, which may not persist your content as surely as if you put in your own info.

 ![](images/a-settings-swarm.png)